JackCampbell/jackcampbell.github.io/codeed.markdown

 ![icon](assets/codeed.png)

-CodeEd is based on powerful code editor and developer tools.
+__CodeEd__ is built on a powerful code editor and developer tools.
 It was originally designed for application and unit development.
-It has been developed according to the needs since 2020 based on low power consumption and simple use. _It is actively used in many projects_.
+Since 2020, it has been developed based on user needs, focusing on low energy consumption and ease of use.
+Today, _it is actively used in many projects_.

 ![app](assets/code-main2.png)